-Both the X-E3 and the A7R III are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the A7R III followed on from the Sony A7R II.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-E3 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.